hodrigohamalho/camel-amqp-ssl/README.md

 # Camel AMQP+SSL application publishing messages in a AMQ Broker in Openshift

-This shows how to connect a external application (outside Openshift) to an A-MQ xPaaS message broker inside Openshift.
+This example shows how to connect an external application (outside Openshift) to an AMQ xPaaS message broker inside Openshift using the router via SSL/TLS.

+The cool thing about this methodology is the capability to route the traffic to non HTTP ports (TCP) via HTTPS port.
+On this example I exposed the AMQP port.

 Doc: https://access.redhat.com/documentation/en-us/red_hat_jboss_a-mq/6.3/html-single/red_hat_jboss_a-mq_for_openshift/

-### Building

-The example can be built with
+## Requirements

+Openshift cluster up and running.

     mvn clean install

-After it you can exec the application using
+## Setup

+### AMQ Setup

+1. Generate certificates to use in the broker and the client application (this one)

+    openshift-setup/certs-setup.sh

+2. Deploy the AMQ Broker

+    openshift-setup/setup.sh

+3. Run the application to test

     mvn spring-boot:run

-### Running the example in OpenShift (oc cluster up)

-### Openshift Setup

-    oc cluster up

-If a openshift running, run the setup.sh.
-It will deploy the AMQ in your Openshift instance in the `amq-demo` project.

-    openshift-setup/setup.sh

-If you would like to generate your own certificates, you should use:

-    openshift-setup/cert-setup.sh
+If everything works you should see the messages being produced and consumed in a AMQ queue.